What is an individual flexibility arrangement?

 - the employer and employee agree in writing to end the IFA – at any time;

-- if an expiry date has been specified in the IFA; and
+- if an expiry date has been specified in the IFA; or

 The Fair Work Ombudsman website contains further information on the use of IFAs.